Cuprate/cuprate/books/user/src/introduction.md

 For reference, `monerod`'s database is ~200GB in size.

-This is planned to be improved in the future after other big features have been added.
+This is planned to be improved in the future.

 ## Is the database compatible with `monerod`?
 No.